THE CYPRUS INVESTMENT PROGRAMME (CIP)

 - Simple and straightforward application process with no medical testing and no language requirements.

-The Cyprus Investment Programme, based on subsection (2) in Section 111A of the Civil Registry Laws of 2002 to 2019, was approved by the Cyprus Council of Ministers on the 13 September 2016, and subsequently amended in May 2018.
+The Cyprus Investment Programme, based on subsection (2) in Section 111A of the Civil Registry Laws of 2002 to 2019, was approved by the Cyprus Council of Ministers on the 13 September 2016, and subsequently amended in May 2018 and February 2019.
+The latest amendments to the CIP are effective on 15 May 2019 onwards, and are reflected in this memo for your ease of reference.

 The Cyprus government has formulated an investment programme aimed at high net worth individuals, investors and entrepreneurs.
 This allows the successful applicant and their family to hold a Cypriot passport and enjoy all the benefits of a Cypriot National, subject to making necessary investments and complying with specific conditions.
 Cyprus has been a member of the EU since 2004.